Beirav Synagogue

 It's All About Music

-Anyone with a passion for music, song, and/or dance will feel right at home in the Beirav Synagogue.
-The "Carlebach Minyan" that prays here warmly welcomes visitors, and holds many musical events featuring the melodies made famous by Rabbi Carlebach.
-The synagogue also serves as one of the performance venues during the Safed Klezmer Festival and holds special musical minyans during the festival.
-The synagogue can accommodate about 100 people, but on Sabbaths and holidays the crowd overflows into the nearby lanes and square.
-The synagogue is not affiliated with one stream of Judaism and you will find ultra orthodox, Hassidim, secular Israelis and foreign tourists all dancing and singing together on Friday evenings in order to welcome the arrival of Shabbat in a festive manner.
+The synagogue can accommodate about 100 people, but on Sabbaths and holidays the crowd often overflows onto the cobblestoned street outside.
+The synagogue is not affiliated with one stream of Judaism and you will find ultra orthodox, Hassidim, secular Israelis and foreign tourists dancing and singing together on Friday evenings in order to welcome the arrival of Shabbat in a festive manner.

 Simtat Meginei Tzfat, Old City.
 Tel.
 04-6921849, 04-6972376